Sending & receiving international payments

 • An international bank account number (IBAN) or BSB number (some overseas banks might ask for these).

-You’ll be charged an inward international payment fee when you receive an electronic payment from an overseas bank account into your account.
+You’ll be charged an inward international payment fee when you receive an international payment from an overseas bank.
 Other fees may also apply.
-See our foreign exchange rates and fees page for details on our inward payment fee.